Montana Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Montana?

 Yes.
 Montana requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 12 are exempt.
+Residents 62 and older pay a reduced rate — about $16.50 total: a $10.50 fishing license, a reduced $4 Conservation License and a $2 AIS Prevention Pass — versus roughly $33.50 for a resident adult.
+Not free.
 Always confirm current rules with the Montana Fish, Wildlife & Parks before you fish.

 Where do you buy a Montana fishing license?